mpoletiek/cryptsetup_guide/README.md

 /dev/mapper/vg0-home    /home           btrfs           noatime         0 3
 ```

 In order to pass the right commands to your initramfs when booting with grub we set `GRUB_CMDLINE_LINUX` value to something like the following.
+Make sure your initramfs supports GPG protected key-files.
+For genkernel we build the initramfs with the following command.

+`genkernel --luks --lvm --gpg initramfs`

+Set up grub-mkconfig for success in `/etc/default/grub`

 `GRUB_CMDLINE_LINUX="crypt_root=UUID=3f10f458-b151-4620-a47c-4a6427e6aede dolvm dobtrfs real_root=/dev/mapper/vg0-root root_trim=yes root_keydev=UUID=1DB9-8480 root_key=root0-luks-key.gpg real_resume=/dev/mapper/vg0-swap"`

+And install the configuration.

+`grub-mkconfig -o /boot/grub/grub.cfg`